 You can be based anywhere in the world, but the innovation must target people living on less than the equivalent of $5 per day (PPP) in developing countries.
 We are especially interested in innovations that impact people living on less than $2 per day (PPP) or vulnerable groups such as women and girls, the disabled, minority or indigenous groups, refugees or displaced communities, or other vulnerable populations.

-PPP stands for purchasing power parity, and is a method used by economists to compare prices of goods in different countries. $5 per day PPP is an internationally recognized poverty line which is the equivalent to what could be purchased in the US with $5 in 2011.
+PPP stands for purchasing power parity, and is a method used by economists to compare prices of goods in different countries. $5 per day PPP is an internationally recognised poverty line which is the equivalent to what could be purchased in the US with $5 in 2011.
 The World Bank provides data on the proportion of the population which lives below this line in developing countries here.

 GIF receives a high volume of applications which do not meet GIFs core criteria above.
 The most common reasons applications are unsuccessful are described on our website.